 - Through participation in the Reforming the Energy Vision (see below) docket and other arenas as appropriate, promote solar friendly policies in any future regulatory construct.

 Ensure efficient implementation of net metering policies, including addressing net metering caps.

 Notable Solar Installations in New York

 - Long Island Solar Farm was completed in 2011 by developer BP Solar.
-This photovoltaic project has the capacity to generate 32 MW of electricity -- enough to power over 5,000 New York homes.
+This photovoltaic project has the capacity to generate 32 MW of electricity-- enough to power over 5,400 New York homes4.

 - At 5 MW, Eastern Long Island Solar Project is among the largest solar installations in New York.
-Completed in 2012 by EDF Renewables, this photovoltaic project has enough electric capacity to power more than 800 homes.
+Completed in 2012 by EDF Renewables, this photovoltaic project has enough electric capacity to power more than 800 homes5.